-3 credit hours Prerequisites: SPED 3010, SPED 3020, and SPED 4010; admission to Teacher Education program.
+3 credit hours Prerequisites: SPED 3010 and SPED 4010 with grades of C- or better; admission to Teacher Education program.
 Focuses on advanced forms of assessment, data collection, and instruction.
 Discusses a variety of evidence-based programs that tailor to specific skill deficits as well as different tools and methods that may be used to monitor student progress.
 Candidates will determine when it is appropriate to modify student placement based on gathered evidence and observations.